Travel in classical antiquity: Greek maps

 Greek maps were often either localized, intended to demonstrate the shapes of specific cities, or to represent abstract concepts, such as the realm of the oikoumene, or known world.
 There are no extant Greek maps, but descriptions of one by Anaximander and others indicate that they split the oikoumene into continents—Europe, Asia, and Libya—within which there were further classifications.
 Divisions between continents and nations were often determined by bodies of water.
 Greek maps further separated the world into habitable and inhospitable zones, and some maps included the concept of the antipodes, an oikoumene in another habitable zone of the Earth not accessible with Greek transportation technologies.

 Later Greek scientists determined that the Earth was round, although there was some debate as to the accuracy of this claim.
 During the conquests by Alexander the Great, Hellenistic knowledge of the world was expanded, resulting in an improved map of the world by Eratosthenes.
 He also calculated the circumference of the Earth, and published two treatises about geography, titled Geographica and On the Measurement of the Earth.
 Contemporaries of Eratosthenes questioned the validity of his methods, although his calculation of the Earth's circumference was quite accurate.

 Roman maps

 Like the Greeks, the Romans did not possess the materials or technology to produce useful maps.
 Several examples of what may have been Roman maps have been introduced through archaeology, although both their validity as maps and even their authenticity have been debated.
 Romans used itineraria in warfare, to guide government postal workers, and for civilian travel.
-Those that contained illustrations to underscore the text would not have been to scale, and would have born more similarity to transit maps than contemporary to-scale maps.
+Those that contained illustrations to underscore the text would not have been to scale, and would have borne more similarity to transit maps than contemporary to-scale maps.
 Although not used for travel, there is evidence of maps created after surveys by the Roman government, in a process known as centuriation in which the land was reduced to grids for cultivation.